juliagartor/Synthesis-Project-II/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Pocket Doctor <a name="about-project"></a>
+#  Document Digitalization <a name="about-project"></a>

-Welcome to the Pocket Doctor project!
-This tool is designed to be integrated into the La Meva Salut app, providing virtual doctor services accessible to every person in Catalunya.............
+This GitHub repository contains the final delivery for the Synthesis Project II course, completed in the third year of the AI degree at UAB

 <!-- GITHUB REPOSITORY -->
 # 🗂️ Repository Structure <a name="repo-structure"></a>